tomthetrainer/slide-dev-prototype/Foundations_course/slides.md

 The separator as well as where to split the stream id are configurable.

 ---
-layout: main_full
+layout: main-full
 ---

 # Streams Projection ($streams)

 This projection links existing events from streams to a stream named $streams.
 This will contain all events in all streams.

 ---
-layout: main_full
+layout: main-full
 ---

 # User-defined Projections

 Just like an application can manage it’s own subscription by storing the offset, an application may read events or subscribe to streams and append new events or create new streams of events based upon logic applied to the events read.

 ---
-layout: main_full
+layout: main-full
 ---

 # Projection API

 A projections API is available for user defined projections that offers: